 According to the IPCC Good practice guidance, good practice for QA procedures requires an objective review to assess the quality of the inventory and to identify areas where improvements could be made.
 Furthermore, it is good practice to use QA reviewers that have not been involved in preparing the inventory.
-In Norway, the Climate and Pollution Agency is responsible for reviewing the inventory with regard to quality and areas for improvement.
-For most sources it is a person within the the Climate and Pollution Agency who has not been involved in the calculations and the quality controls who performs the QA for the particular source.
+In Norway, the Norwegian Environment Agency is responsible for reviewing the inventory with regard to quality and areas for improvement.
+For most sources it is a person within the Norwegian Environment Agency who has not been involved in the calculations and the quality controls who performs the QA for the particular source.